logo

 Some essential documents include the sender’s name and address, the recipient’s name, address, SWIFT code, purpose of payment, and transfer amount.

-Is SWIFT transfer safe?
+Is SWIFT money transfer safe?

 Which Banks are best for SWIFT Money Transfers?